 Workflow:

-- Record interview video (in-person or via Zoom)
+- Record the interview (in-person or Zoom)

-- Upload to VidNotes immediately after interview
+- Upload to VidNotes right after

-- Review transcript while preparing article outline
+- Review the transcript while drafting your outline

-- Export quotes directly into article draft
+- Drop quotes straight into the article draft

-- Keep timestamped transcript as documentation
+- Keep the timestamped transcript as documentation

 For Content Creators: Social Media Quote Cards